evgenyneu/evgenii.com/blog/_posts/2020-08-01-two-galaxies.md

 \end{aligned}
 $$

-We have calculate the new unit of time to be 1.5 million years.
+We have calculated the new unit of time to be 1.5 million years.
 Let's see if that makes sense.
 Our animation advances by about one unit of time after each animation frame.
-If refresh rate of the computer screen is 60 Hz (a typical screen in 2020), then 90 million years will pass in simulation time after one second of our time.
+If refresh rate of the computer screen is 60 frames per second (a typical screen in 2020), then 90 million years will pass in simulation time after one second of our time.
 This is comparable to the  250 million years, which is the time it takes the Sun to rotate around the center of Milky Way.
-This means that unit of time \\(U_T &= 1.5 \times 10^6 \ \text{y} \\) is reasonable.
+This means that unit of time \\(U_T = 1.5 \times 10^6 \ \text{y}\\) is reasonable.

 Let's remind us what we've done.
 We wanted to get rid of constant \\(G\\) in code by making it equal to one.
-We have done this by choosing new units of length, mass and time, which are also more suitable to galactic scales:
+We have accomplished this by choosing the following units of length, mass and time, which are also more suitable to galactic scales:

 $$
 \begin{aligned}
     \text{Unit of length:} \ U_L &= 3.086 \times 10^{19} \ \text{m} \\
     \text{Unit of mass:} \ U_M &= 2 \times 10^{41} \ \text{kg}  \\
-    \text{Unit of time:} \ U_T &= 4.7 \times 10^{13} \ \text{s}.
+    \text{Unit of time:} \ U_T &= 4.7 \times 10^{13} \ \text{s}. \tag{21}
 \end{aligned}
 $$